Kanelsnurrer – Norwegian Twisted Cinnamon Buns

 Instructions

 • If you're making these by hand, heat milk until it's lukewarm.
 If using a stand mixer, keep the milk cold.
-Stir in the yeast, sugar, cardamom, salt and egg until dissolved.
+Stir in the yeast, sugar, cardamom, and cinnamon until dissolved.

-• Roll the dough out into a rectangle on a floured surface until it's about 18 inches (45 cm) long.
+• Roll the dough out into a large square on a floured surface.

-• Mix together the butter, cinnamon and brown sugar for the filling.
-If the butter is a hard you can heat it up a bit so it's easier to spread.
-Spread the mixture out in an even layer covering the entire rectangle of dough.
+• Mix together the butter, cinnamon and sugar for the filling.
+If the butter is hard you can heat it up a bit so it's easier to spread.
+Spread the mixture out in an even layer covering the entire square of dough.

-• Fold the dough in thirds so that you have a long, skinny rectangle (see video below).
-Then roll out the rectangle again so that it's wider (not longer).
+• Fold the dough in half and then roll out the rectangle again so that it's wider (not longer).

 • Use a pizza or pastry wheel to cut the rectangle into about 16 strips.
 Twist each strip and then tie into a knot (see video).

 • Set the kanelsnurrer on baking paper on a baking sheet and cover with plastic wrap or a cloth.
-Let them rise again for about 30 minutes.
+Let the buns rise for about 2 hours, or until the dough fully bounces back when poked with your finger.

-• Preheat oven (upper and lower heat) to 430°F (220°C).
-Carefully brush the kanelsnurrer with whisked egg.
+• Preheat oven (upper and lower heat) to 390°F (200°C).
+Carefully brush the kanelsnurrer with whisked egg and sprinkle with pearl (or demerara) sugar.

 • Cool on a wire rack.